Diamondback Terrapin Journal

 Culinary experts considered the diamondback terrapin to be the best tasting turtle in the world.
 This dubious distinction led to an enormous reduction in their numbers by the late 19th century.
 Fortunately terrapin meat is no longer in high demand.
 Now the main threats to terrapin populations are development as well as commercial crabbing.
 Habitat destruction, mass drowning in crab nets and pollution now threaten diamondback populations throughout their range.
 Coastal property is prime real estate and continued human encroachment not only depletes their habitat but forces surviving terrapins to find alternative nesting sites; they often must venture further inland where they are open to greater danger such as becoming road kill.

-Turtles figure prominently in Native American culture.
-Of particular significance is the fact that the turtle carapace is composed of 13 plates (technically called scutes) as well as 28 ridge scutes.
-Is it a coincidence that these numbers correspond precisely to the Native American method of marking time?
+Turtles figure prominently in many North American indigenous cultures.
+Of particular significance is the fact that the turtle carapace is composed 13 plates (technically called scutes) as well as 28 ridge scutes.
+Is it a coincidence that these numbers correspond precisely to methods of marking time?
 Thirteen new moons appear each year and there are 28 days between each new moon.

 artwork and text by Steve Sierigk © 2001